rowing-anton/MAS418_Oblig_3/README.md

 ### Step 1 - ADS-ROS interface setup
 This step will be introduced in lecture #3 on the 11.
 April.
 However, if you want you can take a look at examples from last year.

-1. Follow this guide: ROS2-ADS-TwinCAT_Guide.pdf Download ROS2-ADS-TwinCAT_Guide.pdf
+1. Follow this guide: ROS2-ADS-TwinCAT_Guide.pdf

 2. Follow instruction on this Git repo: https://github.com/kristianmk/ros2-examples-ads